 When you’re ready to condition your boot, it’s a good idea to, again, test a small spot on the shoe to make sure that the conditioner won’t discolor the leather.
 Work the conditioner over the boot and add more conditioner as needed.
 Conditioning may temporarily darken the shoe, but as it dries, the original color will show through.

-How to Polish Boots
+Tips on How to Polish Leather Boots

+One of the most important parts of leather boot care is polishing.
 Once a week, be sure to polish your leather boots to keep them moisturized and shiny throughout the winter.
 You can use either shoe cream to provide the boot with additional moisture and nourishment or a wax-based polish to give a more pronounced shine.
 Either way, it’s important to find a polish that matches the color of your boots as closely as possible.

 Start with a small amount (a little goes a long way!) and add more polish as needed to produce maximum shine.
 Another benefit of polishing your leather boots is that the polish creates a barrier between the boot and debris, which keeps them looking fresh for longer.
 After the polish is dry, give the shoes a brush with the brush you used to shine your boots with to provide them with a final buffing to expose even more shine.

-In addition to cleaning your boots when they are already dry, you need to know how to care for your boots when they are wet.
+In addition to cleaning your boots when they are already dry, you need to know how to care for your leather boots when they are wet.
 You can use a water-resistant spray, but it’s not generally necessary.
 Depending on the type of leather you get, your boots will naturally be water-resistant, but it’s important to care for wet boots to avoid cracking and fading.

 Whether you’re an avid cleaner of your leather boots or you’ve slacked a little this season, it’s essential to get your boots professionally cleaned at least one time during and after the winter so you can have a fresh pair of gorgeous boots to wear and store.
 To get the best service and results on the market, put your trust in Mulberrys.